awsdocs/amazon-fsx-windows-user-guide/doc_source/limit-access-security-groups.md

 1. For **VPC**, choose the Amazon VPC associated with your file system to create the security group within that VPC\.

-1. <a name="vpc-sg-step6"></a>Add the following rules\.
+1. <a name="vpc-sg-step6"></a>Add the following rules to allow outbound network traffic on the following ports:

-   1. Inbound and outbound rules to allow the following ports:
+   1. Add the following inbound and outbound rules to allow the following ports\.
-      + TCP/UDP 445 \(SMB\)
+[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/fsx/latest/WindowsGuide/limit-access-security-groups.html)

-      + TCP 135 \(RPC\)
+      Add from and to IP addresses or security group IDs associated with the following source and destination resources:
-      + TCP/UDP 1024–65535 \(Ephemeral ports for RPC\)
+      + Client compute instances that you want to access your file system from\.

-      From and to IP addresses or security group IDs associated with the following source and destination resources:
+      + Other file servers that you expect your file system to communicate with in DFS Replication groups\.

-      + Client compute instances from which you want to access the file system\.
+   1. Add outbound rules to allow all traffic to the Active Directory that you're joining your file system to\.
+To do this, do one of the following:
-      + Other file servers that you expect this file system to participate with in DFS Replication groups\.
+      + Allow outbound traffic to the security group ID associated with your AWS Managed AD directory\.

-   1. Outbound rules to allow all traffic to the security group ID associated with the AWS Managed Microsoft AD directory to which you're joining your file system\.
+      + Allow outbound traffic to the IP addresses associated with your self\-managed Active Directory domain controllers\.
 **Note**
-In some cases, you might have modified the rules of your AWS Managed Microsoft AD's security group from the default settings\.
+In some cases, you might have modified the rules of your AWS Managed Microsoft AD security group from the default settings\.
 If so, make sure that this security group has the required inbound rules to allow traffic from your Amazon FSx file system\.
-To learn more about the required inbound rules, see [AWS Managed Microsoft AD Prerequisites](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ms_ad_getting_started_prereqs.html) in the *AWS Directory Service Administration Guide*\.
+For more information about the required inbound rules, see [AWS Managed Microsoft AD Prerequisites](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ms_ad_getting_started_prereqs.html) in the *AWS Directory Service Administration Guide*\.

 Now that you've created your security group, you can associate it with your Amazon FSx file system's elastic network interface\.